FastAPI monitoring made easy

 pip install "apitally[fastapi]"

-- Finally, add the Apitally middleware to your app by copying & pasting a couple of lines of code, including your client ID:
+- Finally, add the Apitally middleware to your app by copying and pasting a few lines of code, including your client ID:

 from fastapi import FastAPI